sarahDH615/sqlalchemy-challenge/README.md

     - finding the number of stations within the Measurement table
         - querying the Measurement table's station column, grouping by the station column, and applying .count()
     - conducting an inner join and counting the stations from the resulting join
-        - joining the Measurement table's station column and the Station table's id column filtering where the two columns match, grouping by the id column, and calling .count()
+        - joining the Measurement table's station column and the Station table's name column filtering where the two columns match, grouping by the id column, and calling .count()
 - creating a histogram of the distribution of the temperature measurements on the most prolific station
     - finding the station with the most measurements
         - querying the Measurement table for the station column and the count of the id column, grouping by the station column, ordering by the count of the id column in descending order, and saving the result to a variable stations_count